politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 battle.
 The real challenge will be to achieve “system integration”, allowing the lights to remain on when the wind isn’t blowing.
 These problems are dismissed as easily solved, with no explanation of how it would be done.
-It would likely be possible to do this for 60% renewable electricity, but gas plants would be needed for backup.
+It would probably be possible to do this for 60% renewable electricity, but gas plants would be needed for backup.
 Rather than just looking at the requirements for 60% renewable energy, as this paper claims to do, we need to think about how we’ll